-Worried Your Salt States are a Liability ?
-Migrate to Ansible !
+Worried Your Salt States Are a Liability?
+Migrate to Ansible!

 If you’ve been using Salt for a while, you might be getting a little antsy.